corrode/corrode.github.io/content/blog/ugly/index.md

 ## Parsing Things

-Let's take a simple example: parsing an `.env` file in Rust.
+Let's consider a simple example: parsing an `.env` file in Rust.
 How hard can it be?

 ```sh
 DB_HOST=localhost